Close

 Why you should track your child’s milestones

-Keeping track of your child’s major milestones, especially early ones, helps you be more attuned to know what to expect.
+Keeping track of your child’s major milestones, especially early ones, helps you know what to expect.
 It can also signal you when your child may need additional help.
 Track your child’s changes with the help of the Centers for Disease Control and Prevention’s milestone resources or with the CDC Milestones Tracker app.
+Trust your instincts and talk with your medical provider if you have concerns.
+Help is available, and early intervention is of the essence.

 Age-appropriate discipline for children